fedhere/SaturnineQuail-pedagogy/Chapter04/Lesson.md

 ### Step 6: Test the Data Against Alternative Outcomes

-The **p-value** is the probability, under the null hypothesis, of obtaining a test statistic at least as extreme as the one observed.
+The **p-value** is the probability, under the null hypothesis, of obtaining a test statistic at least as extreme as the one observed: $P(Z>1.94) if $H_0$ is true, or equivalently, if $Z \sim P_\mathcal{N}$.
 Crucially, the p-value is *not* the probability that $H_0$ is true.

 $$p = 2 \Phi(| Z |) = 0.052$$

 I've introduced a new symbol here, $\Phi$, the **Cumulative Distribution Function (CDF)** of the standard normal distribution.
-I'll come back to what the CDF is and how we calculated the $p\text{-value}$, but let's first accept this value as correct and figure out what it means for null hypothesis.
+I'll come back to what the CDF is and how we calculated the $p\text{-value}$, but let's first accept this value as correct and figure out what it means for _null_ hypothesis.

 Let's remind ourselves what our null and alternative hypotheses were. $H_0$: "The sample of Route $B$ trip durations comes from a population with $\mu_0 = 34 \text{ min}$. $H_1$: "The sample of Route $B$ trip durations comes from a population with $\mu_0 < 34 \text{ min}$."

-The p-value is saying: "There is a $5.2%$ probability that one would observe our sample of Route $B$ trip durations while $H_0$ is true."
-In other words this p-value is telling us that there is a $5.2%$ probability of observing these trip durations if Route $B$ is the same as Route $A$.
+The p-value is saying: "There is a $5.2$\% probability that one would observe our sample of Route $B$ trip durations while $H_0$ is true."
+In other words, this p-value is telling us that there is a $5.2$\% probability of observing these trip durations if Route $B$ is the same as Route $A$.
 This doesn't address whether Route $B$ is shorter or longer, just whether it's different.

-We chose a p-value threshold of $5%$, and our calculated p-value is *not* smaller than our threshold.
+We chose a p-value threshold of $5$\%, and our calculated p-value is *not* smaller than our threshold.
 This means that we *cannot* reject the null hypothesis.

 There are two misconceptions we should talk about.
 First, the p-value is not the probability that the null hypothesis is true.
 It is the probability of observing data at least as extreme as what we did observe while assuming the null is true.
 Second, failing to reject $H_0$ is not the same as accepting $H_0$.
 Absence of evidence is not evidence of absence; our sample may be too small to detect a small effect.